suchkristenwow/CanyonlandsDataset/README.md

 ### 3. Install Dependencies
 ### 4. Example Usage: ROS 2 Rebagification
 ### 4. Example Usage: Multi-Seasonal Comparison
+Set the desired paths inside of configs/ex_config.toml
+    ```
+    python get_overlapping_frames.py --config configs/ex_config.toml
+    ```
+This script iterates over each frame in May (since there is only one camera), and searches for overlapping frames within the covariance associated to that timestamp.
+These frames are then chunked temporarily (to manage image size and memory usage) and stitched.
 #### Example Output